MaximeSantos/Browser-Picross/README.md

 ## Some ideas :

-- Be able to export puzzles to certain formats directly to the user's local machine
+- Be able to export puzzles to certain formats directly to the user's local machine.

+- Save users progression (+ time ?) once the catalogue is more complete.